-Great Mid-Century Designers 101--Canadian Edition
+Great Mid-Century Designers 101--Canadian Edition, Part One

 With nationwide celebrations of our country’s 150th birthday taking place next month, we figured it’s the perfect time to shift the focus of our “Great Mid-Century Designers” series to Canada.
 In this short series of posts, we’ll look at the evolution of Canadian modern furniture and shine a spotlight on our most iconic mid-century designers.